qwe7989199/aegisub_scripts/README.en.md

 ## Time Scaler.lua
 You can use this if only BPM changed.

+## HDRifySub.lua
+Change color based on PQ(ST2084) curve to adapt subtitle which is under SDR, to HDR videos.

 ## delete_fx.lua
 A very simple script to remove fx lines after sorting by effect.